cryptidtech/multikey/README.md

 This is a Rust implementation of a multicodec format for encryption keys.
 The design of the format is intentionally abstract to support any kind of encryption key in any state (e.g. encrypted or unencrypted).
-This format should be best through of as a container of key material with abstract, algorithm- specific views with a generic and self-describing data storage format.
+This format should be best thought of as a container of key material with abstract, algorithm- specific views and a generic and self-describing data storage format.

 Every piece of data in the serialized Multikey object either has a known-fixed size or a self-describing variable size such that software processing these